 As you can see, the temperature varies according to altitude.
 It can get especially cold at Thorong La Pass, which is at an altitude above 5,000 meters.
 The days are usually warmer than the nights.
 Although the accommodations provide warm blankets, the rooms have poor insulation.
 Therefore, trekkers are advised to carry warm clothing and a rated sleeping bag.

-Annapurna Circuit Trek with Himalaya Trip guarantees a successful adventure, thanks to our licensed and government-registered trekking guides, who possess extensive experience in the Himalayas.
+Annapurna Circuit Trek with Himalaya Trip guarantees a successful adventure thanks to our licensed, government-registered trekking guides, who have extensive experience in the Himalayas.
 We prioritize local guides who are well-acquainted with the region, offering valuable insights and expert navigation.
 Himalaya Trip is a trustworthy organization that takes the following safety measures:

 • Trek leaders and guides have years of experience guiding treks, ensuring your comfort, safety, and security.